umdsais/puppet-nagios/README.md

 Install support for NSCA, which is required if you want to execute passive Nagios checks.
 Default: `false`

 #### `selinux`
 Manage SELinux rules to allow Nagios components to run properly on the clients and server.
 Strongly recommended if you are running a Red Hat family distro, and SELinux is enabled on your system.
+Requires [`puppet/selinux`](https://forge.puppet.com/puppet/selinux).
 Default: `false`

 #### `firewall`
 Manage firewall rules on Nagios clients and server.
 Strongly recommended to allow Nagios components to work properly.
-Caution: firewall rules are managed by `puppetlabs/firewall`.
+Caution: firewall rules are managed by [`puppetlabs/firewall`](https://forge.puppet.com/puppetlabs/firewall).
 That module purges any firewall rules that are *not* managed with `puppetlabs/firewall` so be extremely careful before enabling this option.
 Default: `false`

 #### `url`
 Override the hostname that your Nagios server will run on, if you don't want it to run on the server's `$::fqdn`.
 Default: `$::fqdn`